 If it is a white-flowered kind of clematis that you are after, you have several options other than autumn clematis and virgin's bower.
 One is so similar to sweet autumn clematis that it almost does not count as an alternative: namely, C. vitalba (30 to 40 feet tall and suited to zones 4 to 9), which is invasive.
 The following are some true (non-invasive) alternatives.
 Some have great-smelling flowers, others may not please you very much with their fragrance:

 - C. armandii: 10 to 12 feet tall; zones 6 to 9; evergreen.

-- C. recta 'Purpurea': 4 to 8 feet tall; zones 3 to 9; non-climbing Clematis; cultivar name comes from purple color of the new leaves; fragrant; species plant has proven invasive, but not the cultivar.
+- C. recta 'purpurea': 4 to 8 feet tall; zones 3 to 9; non-climbing Clematis; cultivar name comes from the purple color of the new leaves; fragrant; species plant has proven invasive, but not the cultivar.

 - C. flammula: 10 to 15 feet tall; zones 4 to 9; fragrant.